Rising Star 3rd grader finds gun superintendent left in school bathroom - NewsBreak

-Superintendent Robby Stuteville confirms the 3rd grader found the gun at Rising Start Elementary School back in January and notified a teacher immediately without moving or touching the weapon.
+Superintendent Robby Stuteville confirms the 3rd grader found the gun back in January and notified a teacher immediately without moving or touching the weapon.

 Stuteville walked KTAB and KRBC through the incident, explaining that both he and the school principal open carry on campus.